 > evaluate the discussion in order to assess the conformance of this draft

-> policy with ARIN's Principles of Internet number resource policy as stated in
+> policy with ARIN's Principles of Internet number resource policy as

 > * Enabling Fair and Impartial Number Resource Administration